composer/composer/doc/04-schema.md

   define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.
-* **discard-changes:** Defaults to `false` and can be any of `true`, `false` or `stash`.
-This option allows you to set the default style of handling dirty updates, specially useful for non-interactive mode.
+* **discard-changes:** Defaults to `false` and can be any of `true`, `false` or `"stash"`.
+This option allows you to set the default style of handling dirty updates when in non-interactive mode. `true` will always discard changes in vendors, while `"stash"` will try to stash and reapply.
+Use this for CI servers or deploy scripts if you tend to have modified vendors.

 Example: